 However, don’t fret!
 There’s a variety of ways to fix the darkness of the product while adding extra lighting.
 Here’s what they are.

-• Take a test shot by moving the board or card to the product’s side.
+- Take a test shot by moving the board or card to the product’s side.
 By doing this, you’ll notice that the additional reflected light will create a shadowy depth while illuminating the product even better.
-Besides, you’ll also notice that the exposure of the white product is improving and the white product background is getting lighter.
+Besides, you’ll also notice that the exposure of the white product is improving, and the white product background is getting lighter.

-• Depending on the intensity of your light source(s), you may need to move the board or card further away from the product to create your desired light fill and exposure. our product is still underexposed and is not showing much detail.
+- Depending on the intensity of your light source(s), you may need to move the board or card further away from the product to create your desired light fill and exposure.
+Our product is still underexposed and is not showing much detail.
 This is an easy problem to solve.
 We have positioned our foam board on the product’s left side.
 Now, all we need to do is use the same process to add light fill to the other side of the product.
 Add a foam board or fill card to the other side of the product, moving it close to the product for fewer shadows or farther from the product to create more shadows.

-• If you’re planning to adjust the lighting to your preference, you need to keep a few basic lighting principles in mind.
+- If you’re planning to adjust the lighting to your preference, you need to keep a few basic lighting principles in mind.
 The first principle is not to overexpose the products.
 It will result in losing texture and other details that can make a product look unique.
 Similarly, you shouldn’t be underexposing the products as it can also compromise the details and make the product look unappealing.
 Once you’re done with the adjustments, you can take the test shot.

-• By now, you will be having a product photo that is perfectly lit.
+- By now, you will have a product photo that is perfectly lit.
 However, if you still see that the product is a bit dark or has an unnatural color cast, then you can try out another thing.
 Just take a small strip of white paper or white foam core and put it under the lens of your camera while facing your product.
 It will lighten the front of the product.
 Now, the product will appear brighter, product edges will be visible, and details will be more noticeable.

 At this point, you’ll be having a white box around your product.
 You might have already heard of using a product tent or product box for creating a similar type of imagery.
 Using tents and lightboxes does work but you have to use several lights in the entire setup.
-Unlike here where we only bounced off the light using foam core for illuminating the product.
+Unlike here, where we only bounced off the light using foam core for illuminating the product.
 Besides, you will also spend more time adjusting the distances between the products and lights, experimenting with the light modifiers, and tweaking the power settings of the lights.

 No matter whether you choose the foam core board or the lightbox or tent method, both processes can provide you with high-quality white-on-white product images if the shooting and editing are done right.

-4. White-on-White Photo RetouchingWhite Photo Retouching
+White-on-White Photo Retouching

 Once you’ve perfected lighting and captured the pictures, you need to cull the best images and remove their background.
 For this, you can use photo editing tool you’re comfortable with.